Skip to main content

 Using Use pages

 Use pages.
-This function allows traversing pagination by specifying a known number of pages in advance.
+This function allows traversing pagination by specifying a predetermined number of pages.
 For example, let's take one of the categories on the product catalog website https://www.proball.ru/catalog/myachi/.
-At the top and bottom, we see the pagination panel.
-When clicking on the icons with page numbers, you can see in the browser line how the parameter with the page number is passed at the end of the query:
+At the top and bottom, we see a pagination panel.
+When clicking on icons with page numbers, you can see in the browser bar how the parameter with the page number is passed at the end of the request:

 https://www.proball.ru/catalog/myachi/?PAGEN_1=1

-Use pages - is a kind of counter that actually substitutes numbers sequentially into the variable $pagenum , increasing them by the value we specify
+Use pages - this is a kind of counter that actually substitutes numbers into the variable $pagenum in order, increasing them by the value we specify

 As seen in the screenshot, the variable $pagenum.
-The function Use pages will iterate and substitute all values into the query, essentially we will get links for the query
+The function Use pages will iterate through and substitute all values into the query; effectively, we will be getting links for the request

 https://www.proball.ru/catalog/myachi/?PAGEN_1=$pagenum

-where the page number will be substituted for the variable $pagenum , starting from 1 and up to 4 with a step of 1.
-Thus, we get a traversal through the pages of the desired range.
-This is the limitation of this method - you need to know the number of pages in the pagination in advance.
-Obviously, when scraping several categories simultaneously, the number of pages will be different everywhere, and as a solution, we can just specify a larger number of expected pages.
+where instead of the variable $pagenum the page number will be substituted, starting from 1 up to 4 with a step of 1.
+Thus, a traversal through the pages of the required range is achieved.
+This is the limitation of this method - you need to know in advance the number of pages that exist in the pagination.
+Obviously, when scraping several categories simultaneously, the number of pages will be different everywhere, and as a workaround, we can simply specify a larger number of expected pages.
 But this is not entirely correct, so there is a more optimal solution, which will be discussed next

 Download example